Capacity Building and Training

 “I learned a lot!
 You think you know what your customers and stakeholders think, but you don’t! ….[The course] makes me realize about all the things I didn’t consider while designing my program…like incentives for stakeholders” – Dr. Sandy Turketti, LINK Finalist

 The first step in LINK is to define a problem and identify the entrepreneurs and stakeholders working on addressing it.
 Using a challenge prize competition approach, in its fourth round of LINK, GKI selected Dr. Sandy Turketti and Dr. Rose Mboya of Stellenbosch University for their work in addressing post harvest food loss.
-Building on an initial series of trainings in 2014, Dr. Turketti and Dr. Mboya along with students and professionals from Stellenbosch University joined GKI for a 3-day training on Developing Entrepreneurship Skills in February 2016.
 Attendees kicked off the training by learning about and then applying human-centered design approaches to deepen their understanding of their core problem and relative value of their solutions.
 Over the course of the next two days, they conducted an in-depth analysis of potential innovation strategies, building visual prototypes of the key activities, resources, and partners needed to achieve intended outcomes.
 They practiced methods to refine their solutions, taking into account considerations such as differing market segments, distribution channels, and their value proposition.

 Results / Outcomes